 For each of the Old Testament books, you will find a brief snippet that reflects a famous verse, character, or story.
 For some it an overarching theme and for others, just a word will do.

 It can be so easy for the meaning of each of the Old Testament books to blur together, these snippets will help you have a concise summary of each book.

 Groups of Old Testament Books

 You will notice that the Old Testament books are gathered into groups.
 These groups are by the type of writing and its purpose: law, history, poetry, major prophets, and minor prophets.
-Within these groups, you might also notice that some are clustered together even more.

 You can find out more in my article Memorize the Books of the Old Testament which is packed with fun and proven ideas to help your child memorize the Old Testament books.

 Old Testament Books Summary Snippets

 - Exodus – Exit from Egypt